grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 2. Playwright uses [projects](https://playwright.dev/docs/test-projects) to logically group tests that have the same configuration.
 We're going to add two projects:

-   1. `auth` is a setup project will login to Grafana and store the authenticated state on disk.
+   1. `auth` is a setup project that will log in to Grafana and store the authenticated state on disk.
-   2. `run-tests` runs all the tests in a browser of choice.
-By adding a dependency to the `auth` project we ensure login only happens once, and all tests in the `run-tests` project will start already authenticated.
+   2. `run-tests` runs all the tests in your browser of choice.
+By adding a dependency to the `auth` project we ensure that login only happens once, and all tests in the `run-tests` project will start as already authenticated.

    Your Playwright config should have the following project configuration: